 Pros and Cons of Budweiser Reserve Copper Lager

 - Great collaboration between two American icons

 - Great tasting American Lager that has allowed to mature in authentic seasoned Jim Beam casks (oak barrels)

 - Lovely aromas of toasted nuts and fresh banana

-- Delicious tastes of toasted nuts with delicate undertones of rich caramel and fresh vanilla
+- Delicious taste of toasted nuts with delicate undertones of rich caramel rye and fresh vanilla

 - A smooth, satisfying and rewarding finish

 - Professionally packaged

 - Unfortunately, Budweiser Copper Lager is a limited-edition beer and therefore not as accessible as other products, such as their American light lager

 Budweiser Copper Lager offers wonderful tastes and aromas and is the perfect choice for those of you that enjoy both beer and whisky.
 Upfront, you encounter lovely aromas of toasted oak and fresh banana.
 This is followed by strong tastes of toasted nuts with soft notes of vanilla and sweet caramel.
 The finish is exceptionally smooth, lingering, and refreshing.